OpenNebula/docs/source/installation_and_configuration/opennebula_services/monitoring.rst

 If you need to add custom metrics, the procedure is:

 1. Develop a program that gathers the metric and output it to stdout
-2. Place the program in the target directory, depending on the nature and object it should be one of ``host/monitor``, ``host/system`` or ``vm/monitor``.
+2. Place the program in the target directory.
+Depending on the nature and object it should be one of ``host/monitor``, ``host/system`` or ``vm/monitor``.
 You should not modify probes in the other directories.
 3. Increment the ``VERSION`` number in ``/var/lib/one/remotes/VERSION``
 4. Distribute changes to the hosts by running ``onehost sync``.